esl/MongooseIM/doc/configuration/outgoing-connections.md

 * **Default:** not set
 * **Example:** `tls.server_name_indication_host = "domain.com"`

 Domain against which the certificates will be checked, using SNI.
+It can be specified only when `server_name_indication` is set to `true`.